Russian submarine Losharik: Cause of fire

 Forensic investigation has shown that the fire started with a massive explosion in the submarine's battery compartment.
 Burning batteries fuelled the fire despite the best efforts of the crew.
 Losharik was designed to use silver-zinc batteries made in Ukraine.
-After the worsening of Russia–Ukraine relations caused by the war in Donbass, the batteries were substituted with lithium-ion batteries produced by Saint Petersburg company Rigel (Ригель) that were certified for use in submarines.
+After the worsening of Russia–Ukraine relations caused by the War in Donbas, the batteries were substituted with lithium-ion batteries produced by Saint Petersburg company Rigel (Ригель) that were certified for use in submarines.
 Investigators are checking whether the safety testing of those batteries was sufficient.
 The other hypotheses include unexpected loads on the batteries caused by a short circuit somewhere on the submarine, or sabotage.
 Due to its unique top secret design, and possibly secretive mission, the Russian government has been tight-lipped about the incident, as have the American and Norwegian governments who may have surveilled the incident.

 Major repair work on the submarine was reported to be underway in 2020.

-The submarine may remain out of service until 2024 or 2025.
+The submarine had been expected to remain out of service until 2024 or 2025, though in 2025 it was reported that the commencement of post-refit may commence post-repair sea trials may begin in 2025.